dwursteisen/wordpress-petition-plugins/readme.txt

 = Help!
 My confirmation e-mails aren't being sent! =

-The e-mails are sent using the same mechanisms as all e-mails sent from within your WordPress install.
-The e-mails may be being blocked by your hosting provider.
-The most likely reason for this is that e-mails sent FROM your confirmation address are being blocked.
-Try using another address.
+The e-mails are sent in the same way as all e-mails sent from your WordPress install.
+The most likely reason you are not receiving them is because your web host has blocked them.
+Contact them first for help, before coming to me.

 == Getting Help ==